swiftlang/swift-evolution/proposals/0291-package-collections.md

 The signature will include the certificate's public key and chain so that they can be used for verification later.

-A signed package collection will have an extra `signature` key:
+A signed package collection will have an extra `signature` object:

 ```
 {